What is a "rate lock period"?

 When you're offered a "rate lock" from the lender, it means that you are guaranteed to get a specific interest rate over a determined period while you work on the application process.
 This saves you from getting through your entire application process and discovering at the end that your interest rate has gotten higher.

-Although there might be a choice of rate lock periods (from 15 to 60 days), the extended ones are generally more expensive.
-You can get a longer period for your lock, but in choosing this option, will most likely have a higher rate than you would have with a shorter span of time
+While there are various lengths of rate lock periods (from 15 to 60 days), the longer ones are usually more expensive.
+You can get a longer period for your lock, but in doing so, will probably have a higher interest rate than you would with a shorter span of time

-There are other ways to get a reduced rate, in addition to going with a shorter rate lock period.
-A larger down payment will give you a reduced interest rate, since you'll be starting out with a good deal of equity.
-You can pay points to lower your rate for the life of the loan, meaning you pay more initially.
-One strategy that makes financial sense for many people is to pay points to bring the rate down over the life of the loan.
-You'll pay more up front, but you will come out ahead, especially if you keep the loan for the full term.
+In addition to choosing a shorter rate lock period, there are more ways you may be able to attain the lowest rate.
+The larger down payment you pay, the better your rate will be, since you will have more equity from the beginning.
+You may choose to pay points to reduce your rate over the term of the loan, meaning you pay more up front.
+One strategy that is a good option for some is to pay points to bring the rate down over the term of the loan.
+You pay more initially, but you will save money, especially if you keep the loan for a long time.

 Got a Question?

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.